cosmosgame/save-the-world/content/posts/pct-trip.md

 ## Itinerary

+We have reserved the campground at Lake Morena starting Saturday (4/16) and you are welcome to join us.
+Our trip officially starts at the campground at 1pm Sunday April 17.
+We will do our orientation and then take our first (short) hike.

 | Day              |  Date | Start           | End             | Camp                      | Distance (Options) |
 | ---------------- | ----- | --------------- | --------------- | ------------------------- | ------------------ |
 | Day 0, Saturday  | 4/16  | n/a             | n/a             | Lake Morena Campground    | Early arrivals |